naloufi-manel/low_cost_sensor/README.md

 Plug the white end of the "blue-red-black" cable to the MCU of the isolation module, the black end to the Analog port A1 of the 16-bit ADC module.

 ##### Turbidity
 The cable sensor does not have the same color connection at both ends.
-Plug the "red-yellow-black" end of the cable to the sensor and the "yellow-black-red" end to the Turbidity circuit board.
+Remove the black cap from the sensor.
+Plug the "red-yellow-black" end of the cable to the sensor.
+Add the heat shrink tubing and heat with the heat gun to make the sensor waterproof.
 Plug the white end of the "blue-red-black" cable to the Turbidity circuit board and the black end to the Analog port A0 of the 16-bit ADC module.

 ##### dissolved oxygen